def-/nimes/readme.md

 If you don't want to use nimble, you'll have to get Nim's [SDL2 wrapper](https://github.com/nim-lang/sdl2) manually.

+You can also use [nake](https://github.com/fowlmouth/nake) for building:

+    $ nake
+    Available tasks:
+    desktop - Builds NimES for Desktop
+    web - Builds NimES for the Web android - Builds NimES for Android
+    clean - Removes build files

 ## Building with Emscripten

 Building to JavaScript is a bit more complicated.
 You need the [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) installed.